sorihan01/tinyapp/README.md

 - [](Stretch) the number of times the short URL was visited
 - [](stretch) the number of unique visits for the short URL
 - [](Minor) a link to "Create a New Short Link" which makes a GET - request to /urls/new
-- []if user is not logged in:
+- [x]if user is not logged in:
-- []returns HTML with a relevant error message
+- [x]returns HTML with a relevant error message

  # GET /urls/new

  ## if user is logged in:
 - returns HTML with:
-- []the site header (see Display Requirements above)
+- [x]the site header (see Display Requirements above)
-- []a form which contains:
+- [x]a form which contains:
 - [x]a text input field for the original (long) URL
-- []a submit button which makes a POST request to /urls
+- [x]a submit button which makes a POST request to /urls
-- []if user is not logged in:
+- [x]if user is not logged in:
-- []redirects to the /login page
+- [x]redirects to the /login page

  #GET /urls/:id

  ## if user is logged in and owns the URL for the given ID:
 - returns HTML with:
-- []the site header (see Display Requirements above)
+- [x]the site header (see Display Requirements above)
-- []the short URL (for the given ID)
+- [x]the short URL (for the given ID)
-- []a form which contains:
+- [x]a form which contains:
-- []the corresponding long URL
+- [x]the corresponding long URL
-- []an update button which makes a POST request to /urls/:id
+- [x]an update button which makes a POST request to /urls/:id
 - [](Stretch) the date the short URL was created
 - [](Stretch) the number of times the short URL was visited
 - [](Stretch) the number of unique visits for the short URL
-- []if a URL for the given ID does not exist:
+- [x]if a URL for the given ID does not exist:
-- [](Minor) returns HTML with a relevant error message
+- [x](Minor) returns HTML with a relevant error message
-- []if user is not logged in:
+- [x]if user is not logged in:
-- []returns HTML with a relevant error message
+- [x]returns HTML with a relevant error message
-- []if user is logged it but does not own the URL with the given ID:
+- [x]if user is logged it but does not own the URL with the given ID:
-- []returns HTML with a relevant error message
+- [x]returns HTML with a relevant error message

  # GET /u/:id

 - ## if URL for the given ID exists:
-- []redirects to the corresponding long URL
+- [x]redirects to the corresponding long URL
-- []if URL for the given ID does not exist:
+- [x]if URL for the given ID does not exist:
-- [](Minor) returns HTML with a relevant error message
+- [x](Minor) returns HTML with a relevant error message

 - # POST /urls